eureka2/G6K/README.md

 * serialize_precision = -1

 ## Installation
-1. Create a database using administration tool of your RDBMS.
+1. If you plan to use MySQL or PostgreSQL, create a user with "CREATE DATABASE" and "CREATE TABLE" privileges using the administration tool of your RDBMS.
 2. Be placed in the <DOCUMENT_ROOT> Web Server
 3. Download composer.phar (https://getcomposer.org/download/) in <DOCUMENT_ROOT>
 4. Under a shell or DOS, execute: ``php -d memory_limit=-1 composer.phar create-project eureka2/g6k simulator/``